erick-tmr/closeness_centrality_challenge/README.md

 *Obs: Please notice that due to the Facebook API calls these methods can be a bit slow to run.*

 ## Tests
-In the *tests* directory there are some test suits, bundled by libs, using the Ruby built-in MiniTest Framework.
-Just run the scripts to see the tests.
+In the *tests* directory there are some test suits, bundled by libs, using the Ruby built-in MiniTest Framework.</br> Just run the scripts to see the tests.

 ## References
 - [Closeness Centrality](http://en.wikipedia.org/wiki/Centrality#Closeness_centrality)